+The control label is always visible if assigned and the control value is displayed when the control is adjusted.
 The Path label is either the native label, or the H2O user label generated within H2O or the User label which can be edited from the Brio surface.